Johnny-Morgan/portfolio/README.md

     The large background hero image was chosen as it represents the passions of the site owner, namley coding and the outdoors.

+## Features

+### Existing Features

+- A single page website with four sections.
+- Designed and written in HTML5, CSS3 and Bootstrap 4.
+- A fixed navigation bar.
+- Fully responsive on all devices.

+### Features to Implement

+- A blog section could be added.
+This would attract repeat visits and help to build the site owners online presence.
+- A functional contact form so when a visitor submits a message they receive a confirmation message and email.

+### Deviations from Wireframes

+- In the About Me section I decided to change the "Get In Touch" button with a button that directs the visitor to my GitHub page.
+The reason being that the paragraph above the button mentions my GitHub profile where the visitor can view my projects.

+- Buttons were added to each project card in the portfolio section to redirect the visitor to the GitHub repository for each project.

 ## Technologies Used

 ### Languages Used